ArcaneNibble/cnoidal/format_notes.md

 Facility names are encoded in the same way as LXT files (including prefix compression).

 Facility geometries are also encoded in the same way as LXT files, except that there are additional flags defined.
-Flags valid for a LXT file are also valid for LXT2.
+Flags valid for a LXT file are also valid for LXT2 with the same numeric values.
 The additional flags presumably allow for specifying properties of symbols defined in HDL, but they do not actually do anything in reality.

 Just like in LXT files, arrays (rows > 0) are not properly supported.
 Unlike in LXT files, there is no way at all to encode an array row in value change data.
 However, also unlike in LXT files, setting rows to 1 will import the (1-item) array as if it were a scalar value.